How To Get Around Milos, Greece

 www.aegeantaxi.com/milos (can book online)

-Taxi numbers (we havn’t used these, so please let us know if they don’t work when you try)
+Taxi numbers (we didn’t need to use any of them, so please let us know if they don’t work when you try)

 Bonus: Boat Trips and Rentals

-One of the best ways to experience Milos is from the water.
+One of the best ways to experience Milos is by water.
 Many of the island’s most stunning spots — like Kleftiko can only be accessed by boat.

 Your options include:

-Self-drive boats — You can hire a small boat without a skipper!
-No licence required for certain boats under a power limit.
+• Self-drive boats: You can hire a small boat without a skipper!
+No licence required for certain boats under a certain power limit.

 We booked a catamaran trip around the island, and it was one of the best days of the trip.
 Crystal clear water, dramatic cliffs, and plenty of swim stops.
 Read about it here.